ipa320/RosTooling.github.io/docu/Example_Turtlesim.md

    -[ cmd_publisher , cmd_subscriber]
 ```

 If you save (Ctrl+S) after the last modifications a new folder "src-gen" will be automatically created.
-This folder contains a ROS2 package ready to be executed with a launch file to start the designed system.
+This folder contains a ROS 2 package ready to be executed with a launch file to start the designed system.

 For a quick check, if you source a valid ROS installation and call the launch command the turtlesim example will be launched: